w3f/polkadot-wiki/docs/general/ledger.md

 - Network Adoption: Facilitating a smoother and more user-friendly adoption of the Polkadot ecosystem.
-- Innovation without compromising security: The new Polkadot app comes with the highest security standards so that users can keep their assets in a safe way.
+- Innovation without compromising security: The new Polkadot app comes with the highest security standards so that users can keep their assets safe.
-- Development Efficiency: The app helps developing teams by saving costs for having and maintaining their own app.
+- Development Efficiency: The app helps developing teams save costs by having and maintaining their app.

 The Polkadot Ledger Generic app will be supported by Ledger Live, [Nova Wallet](https://novawallet.io/), [Talisman](https://www.talisman.xyz/), and [Subwallet](https://www.subwallet.app/).

-For more information about the Polkadot Generic App see the [Ledger FAQ](https://support.ledger.com/hc/en-us/articles/17550211746845-New-Polkadot-app-FAQ?docs=true%20:dot), and [Zondax beryx page](https://substrate.beryx.io/new_polkadot_ledger_app).
+For more information about the Polkadot Generic App, see the [Ledger FAQ](https://support.ledger.com/hc/en-us/articles/17550211746845-New-Polkadot-app-FAQ?docs=true%20:dot), and [Zondax beryx page](https://substrate.beryx.io/new_polkadot_ledger_app).